-This is a very personal description of the sailing trips with the S/Y Thetis, based on the boat’s log.
-I have been traveling in Greek and Turkish waters with Thetis since 1984 but I did not keep a very detailed log until 1996 when I ventured further to Malta and Sardinia.
-The log is illustrated with photographs and includes some historical and geographical descriptions of the places visited, as well as several links to related web sites.
+This is a very personal description of the sailing trips with the S/Y Thetis, based on the boat’s logs.
+I have been traveling in Greek and Turkish waters with Thetis since 1984 but I did not keep a very detailed logs until 1996 when I ventured further to Malta and Sardinia.
+The logs are illustrated with photographs and includes some historical and geographical descriptions of the places visited, as well as several links to related web sites.

 The the cruises with S/Y Thetis, range from the Black Sea on the east to the Caribbean on the west.